 From the first days of pregnancy, Aigerim was registered at the district polyclinic at her place of residence in Nur-Sultan.

-"I had constant access and contact with gynecologists and midwives.
-I got all my tests on time and I went to my routine check-ups," Aigerim says.
+”I had constant access and contact with gynecologists and midwives.
+I got all my tests on time and I went to my routine check-ups," she says.

 Until the seventh month of pregnancy, Aigerim and her family lived in Nur-Sultan, and then moved to Karaganda, where she was transferred to the city polyclinic No. 1.

 Aigerim planned to give birth at her place of residence in the Karaganda Regional Perinatal Center.
 She didn't need to take a PCR test before giving birth.
 When frequent contractions occur or amniotic fluid is released, the woman in labour will have to call an ambulance or go to the hospital on her own.
 The PCR test will already be taken at perinatal centers.